On Optimal Regularization Parameters via Bilevel Learning: Conclusion

 \section{Conclusion}

-In this work we determined a new sufficient condition involving the linearisation of the regularizer to deduce positivity of solutions to the bilevel learning problem \eqref{eq:bilevel}, applicable to settings where the forward operator is injective and regularizer differentiable.
-In particular, a pointwise condition is presented, along with a result in expectation.
-While primarily focused on the MSE upper level cost, an extension to the predictive risk cost function was made.
-Furthermore, we showed that in a very realistic denoising setting our condition will always be satisfied and we are guaranteed positivity of optimal regularization parameters.

-We have shown both analytically and empirically that the presented results characterise positivity well, and are an improvement on the condition used in existing theory.
+In this work we contributed to the fundamental understanding of bilevel learning as a mathematically sound regularization parameter choice strategy.
+More precisely, we determined an upper bound of the upper right Dini derivative of the upper level cost function at $0$ in terms of Bregman distances and evaluations of the regularizer.
+In demanding that this upper bound is strictly negative, we established a new sufficient condition to guarantee positivity of solutions of the bilevel learning problem, applicable to settings with an injective forward operator.
+In addition to this, an extension to the predictive risk cost function was made for an invertible forward operator.
+Furthermore, we showed that in most common denoising problems our condition will always be satisfied and we are guaranteed that $0$ is not an optimal regularization parameter.
+We have shown both analytically and empirically that the presented results characterize positivity well, and are an improvement on a condition commonly used in existing theory.